Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Joint gatherings in memory of those lost can make these value differences more obvious, which can lead to additional pain for some survivors.
 We can manage this risk by deferring these gatherings until the pandemic has waned, and then conducting a single gathering for all.

 In a few months, maybe sooner, a peak in this pandemic will become evident.
 The pandemic will begin to fade.
 As organizations consider ending their work-from-home policies, the desire to return to normalcy will probably bias the decision to return to the office or workplace.
 But a premature decision to return to work-in-office will only extend the pandemic and add to the losses.
 Keeping in mind the losses endured might serve to make the return-to-normalcy decision a bit more objective.
-First in this series Go to top Top Next issue: Virtual Interviews: I Next Issue
+Anticipating Absence: Why First issue in this series Go to top Top Next issue: Virtual Interviews: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!